sasaki-ninja/ZZZ/README.md

-<h1 align="center">Climate Subnet by Ørpheus A.I.
+<h1 align="center">Zeus Subnet by Ørpheus A.I.
 (Bittensor subnet)</h1>

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-Welcome to the Climate Subnet!
+Welcome to the Zeus Subnet!
 This repository contains all the necessary information to get started, understand our subnet architecture, and contribute.

 ## Quick Links